What is XBT and how it relates to Bitcoin? Difference between BTC & XBT

 BTC

 Initially BC was the original acronym given to Bitcoin.
 But later exchanges started using this three letter BTC to denote Bitcoin.
 Even though BTC is not an official abbreviation this three digit letter later became widely used by the Bitcoin community.
-Nobody registered BTC and in fact this ticker is not even protected under copyright law.
+Nobody registered BTC and in fact this ticker was not even protected under copyright law.
 However everyone perfectly understands that BTC denotes to Bitcoin.
 BTC made perfect sense as the acronym easily translated to the name Bitcoin and moreover it seemed like an ISO code of a currency (USD, EUR, AUD, GBP, RUB, CNY).
 Whatever!
 But who created XBT and how it relates to Bitcoin?

 XBT